h2oai/h2ogpt/blog/README.md

 Our open-source LLM ecosystem currently includes the following components:

-1. **Code, data, and models**: Fully permissive, commercially usable [code](https://github.com/h2oai/h2ogpt), curated fine-tuning [data](https://huggingface.co/h2oai), and [models](https://huggingface.co/h2oai) ranging from 7 to 20 billion parameters.
+1. **Code, data, and models**: Fully permissive, commercially usable [code](https://github.com/h2oai/h2ogpt), curated fine-tuning [data](https://huggingface.co/h2oai), and fine-tuned [models](https://huggingface.co/h2oai) ranging from 7 to 20 billion parameters.
-2. **Fine-tuning**: Our ecosystem features code for preparing large open-source datasets for fine-tuning, including prompt engineering, making it easy to fine-tune LLMs up to 20 billion parameters (hopefully more soon) on commodity hardware and enterprise GPU servers.
+2. **State-of-the-art fine-tuning**: We provide code for highly efficient fine-tuning, including targeted data preparation, prompt engineering, and computational optimizations to fine-tune LLMs with up to 20 billion parameters (even larger models expected soon) in hours on commodity hardware or enterprise servers.
+Techniques like low-rank approximations (LoRA) and data compression allow computational savings of several orders of magnitude.
-3. **Chatbot**: We provide code to run a chatbot on GPU servers, with a shareable end-point and a Python client API, allowing you to evaluate and compare the performance of fine-tuned LLMs.
+3. **Chatbot**: We provide code to run a multi-tenant chatbot on GPU servers, with an easily shareable end-point and a Python client API, allowing you to evaluate and compare the performance of fine-tuned LLMs.
-4. **H2O LLM Studio**: Our no-code LLM fine-tuning framework makes it even easier to work with our models.
+4. **H2O LLM Studio**: Our no-code LLM fine-tuning framework created by the world's top Kaggle grandmasters makes it even easier to fine-tune and evaluate LLMs.

 Everything we release is based on fully permissive data and models, with all code open-sourced, enabling broader access for businesses and commercial products without legal concerns, thus expanding access to cutting-edge AI while adhering to licensing requirements.